enthought/apptools/docs/source/appscripting/Introduction.rst

   possible for a recording to be run directly by the Python interpreter and independently of the application that made the recording.
-Otherwise the application must run the script and first create any scriptable objects refered to in the script.
+Otherwise the application must run the script and first create any scriptable objects referred to in the script.

 - Binding

   A script runs in a namespace which is, by default, empty.
-If the scriptable objects refered to in a script are not created by the script (because their type's ``__init__()`` method isn't scriptable) then they must be created by the application and added to the namespace.
+If the scriptable objects referred to in a script are not created by the script (because their type's ``__init__()`` method isn't scriptable) then they must be created by the application and added to the namespace.
 Adding an object to the namespace is called binding.